jianzhnie/awesome-instruction-datasets/README.md

 - [Paper/Project Link](https://arxiv.org/abs/2106.03300)
 - [Dataset Link](https://huggingface.co/datasets/openai/webgpt_comparisons)

-The OpenAI WebGPT dataset includes a total of around 20K comparisons where each example comprises a question, a pair of model answers, and metadata.
-The answers are rated by humans with a preference score.
+In the [WebGPT paper](https://arxiv.org/abs/2112.09332), the authors trained a reward model from human feedback.
+They used the reward model to train a long form question answering model to align with human preferences.
+This is the dataset of all comparisons that were marked as suitable for reward modeling by the end of the WebGPT project.
+There are 19,578 comparisons in total.

+Each example in the dataset contains a pair of model answers for a question, and the associated metadata.
+Each answer has a preference score from humans that can be used to determine which of the two answers are better.

 ### OpenAI Summarization.
 - [Paper/Project Link](https://arxiv.org/abs/2106.03300)